liuandy1207/notes/topics/cTheory.md

 p = q;   // copies all fields from q

 ```
+NOTE: comparators and `printf` do NOT work with structures.
+You must define your own. <br>

 No memory is reserved at declaration, **only reserved at definition**. <br>
 Memory size depends on the **order of the fields** because C will reserve extra space to **enforce alignment**. <br>